Water is the driving force of all nature.

-WADC proudly serves customers in Dickson, Hickman and Williamson Counties.
+WADC proudly serves customers in Dickson, Hickman, Humphreys, and Williamson Counties.

 We hope you find our website helpful and informative.
 Our intent is to provide another customer resource that is efficient, beneficial, and easy to use.
 A variety of helpful tools are available, such as paying your bill online or providing customer feedback.